 Why did you choose CDU for your law degree?

 I am a Darwin resident and previously worked as Indigenous Remote Area Coordinator for Youth and Community Services Top End.
-I love remote work, especially with youth, and CDU offered the best opportunity to continue my career in this area.
+I love remote work, especially with youth, and CDU's law courses offered the best opportunity to continue my career in this area.

 What did you like most about studying with CDU?

 The connections you make both on and off campus.
 The amazing support you receive from those studying with you and your lecturers is outstanding.
-The programs for Indigenous students are second to none and offer opportunities such as the connection between the Bilata Legal Pathways Program for Indigenous law students and the ‘real’ legal world.
+The programs for Indigenous students are second to none and offer opportunities for Indigenous law students to connect with the 'real' legal world, such as the Bilata Legal Pathways Program.